-Pursuant to Ohio Revised Code Chapter 5705.391 OBCM prepares and adopts an annual budget which includes estimated revenues and expenditures for the fiscal year and a five year forecast of revenues and expenditures.
-OBCM will from time to time adopt budget revisions as necessary.
+Pursuant to Ohio Revised Code Chapter 5705.391 CVA prepares and adopts an annual budget which includes estimated revenues and expenditures for the fiscal year and a five year forecast of revenues and expenditures.
+CVA will from time to time adopt budget revisions as necessary.

-6. Due From Other Governments
+6. Due From Other Governments and Accounts Receivable

-Moneys due OBCM for the year ended June 30, 2015 are recorded as Due From Other Governments.
-A current asset for the receivable amount is recorded at the time of the event causing the moneys to be due.
+Monies due CVA for the year ended June 30, 2016 are recorded as Due From Other Governments and as Accounts Receivable.
+A current asset for the receivable amount is recorded at the time of the event causing the monies to be due.